Epistimio/orion/docs/src/examples/scikit-learn.rst

 This very basic script takes in parameter one positional argument for the hyper-parameter *epsilon* which control the loss in the script.

-The script is divided in three parts:
+The script is divided in five parts:

 #.
 Parsing of the script arguments
 #.
-Loading and splitting the data, then training a classifier using the researcher-defined *epsilon*
+Loading and splitting the dataset
 #.
+Training a classifier using the researcher-defined *epsilon*
-Testing the classifier and reporting the accuracy
+#.
+Evaluating the classifier using the testing set
+#.
+Reporting the performance of the model. i.e., the accuracy.

 .. note::
    The workflow presented in the script is simplified compared to the reality on purpose.
 The